Skip to content

 About

-Pic du Midi International Dark Sky Reserve – known as Réserve Internationale de Ciel Étoilé du Pic du Midi in French – is located in a mountainous region of southern France that currently draws 1.5 million visitors per year.
-It encompasses both a UNESCO World Heritage Site (Pyrénées-Mont Perdu) and a French national park (Pyrénées National Park).
+The Pic du Midi International Dark Sky Reserve, known as the Réserve Internationale de Ciel Étoilé du Pic du Midi in French, is located in a mountainous region of southern France, the Pyrenees mountain range.
+This reserve covers an area that includes both a UNESCO World Heritage Site (Pyrenees-Mont Perdu) and a French National Park (Pyrenees National Park).

 Designated